Battle of the Salaries: Working at Home or On-Site ?

 But I wanted to take my research a step further.
 I decided to do salary comparisons, via Salary.com and Indeed, on several common online jobs to their traditional mate.
 I wanted to know how much of a difference there was between working at home or on-site for the same job.

-So I whipped up this nifty little graph to illustrate my findings, (which I will paste at the bottom of this blog for future reference):
+So I whipped up this nifty little graph to illustrate my findings, (click to view larger image ):

 The on-site jobs typically pay more than the home based ones, but that’s really no surprise.
 Companies hire contract workers to save money, after all.
 But I was pleasantly surprised to find that the differences are not too great.
 Hmmm…pretty interesting if you ask me.